dirkwhoffmann/vAmiga/Documentation/Tutorials/Exploring.md

 ![Toolbar](images/toolbar5.png "Toolbar")

-- The left button creates a snapshot and puts it in the snapshot storage.
+- The left button creates a snapshot and adds it to the snapshot storage.
 - The middle button reverts to the emulator state recorded in the most recent snapshot.
 - The right button opens the snapshot browser.